Malachi163/Calculator/README.md

 # Calculator
-I am a senior at North Carolina Central University with a major in Computer Science and Business.
 I created this calculator in my free time to reinforce the concepts of object-oriented programming.
 The calculator does basic arithmitic like addition,subtravtion,multiplication, and division.
 In the code you'll see examples of how numbers and operators should be written.
 I plan to create a parser to check if the user input is in this correct order.